Networks of Causal Abstractions: A Sheaf-theoretic Framework: The Causal Abstraction Network

+\begin{remark} Consider that the combinatorial \graph has $k$ connected components, and let each component $c \in [k]$ have a coarser probability distribution with dimensionality $h_c$.
+Then, applying \cref{th:globalsec_existence} component-wise, the existence of a global section implies that $k\leq \dim \left( \ker{\CANL} \right)\leq \sum_c h_c$, but not vice versa. \end{remark}

 \Cref{th:globalsec_existence} has immediate implications for the statistical properties of the elements of the global sections.
-Specifically, since the measure for each node is obtained from the coarsest SCM through a Stiefel embedding, the spectral features of the covariances are preserved along the edges.
+Indeed, the proof in App.\nb\ref{app:proofs} strictly relates the existence of a global section with that of a $k$-dimensional latent vector space--with $0<k\leq h$--coherently embedded in each node stalk via the Stiefel matrices, such that for each node $i \in [N]$ the support of $\measure_i$ lies on it.
+Thus, the spectral features of the mixture covariances are preserved along the edges.
 The following lemma and corollary formalize this observation.